To review PART ONE, just the following points:

 The confession of sin

-From the paper “The Gospel” on www.gospel-truth.co.za, the following excerpt and note on 1 Jn 1:9-10:
+From the meditation “The Gospel” on www.gospel-truth.co.za, the following excerpt and note on 1 Jn 1:9-10:

 Unfortunately, most Christians are not taking advantage of [believing!] these provisions, and merely exist with unrenewed minds, and they still don’t understand that we are also redeemed from the curse of the law (Gal 3:13).
 The average N.T. believer (?) is still trying to get God to respond to them based on their own performance and try to pay their own way [out of sin] by inflicting their own “suffering” through guilt if they fail to comply with rules, laws, steps, or ceremonial rituals [to impress Him].
 This ignores what Jesus Christ has over-paid.
 Why?
 Because they do not know [believe] the performance covenant of the O.T. law is over.
 We are – if we believe unto Jesus – under the N.T. ministry of grace and faith (2 Cor 3:6-8; Rom 6:1-11; 5:17-21; 10:4; 11:6; Heb 7:12,18; 8:13).
 Those who were outside the commonwealth, is now in Christ part of it (1 Pet 2:1-10).
 A shocking fresh meaning now is revealed in 2 Cor 6:14-16.
 Unbelievers are also those who still try to follow law [Moses, attempts at self-righteousness], ignoring that Jesus instituted a N.T. of grace!